hero827/Test/readme.md

 ```

-The transformed output should be streamed to a table `SportClassYearProfileViewSummary` on the the PostgreSQL database `datalake`.
+The transformed output should be streamed to a table `SportClassYearProfileViewSummary` on the PostgreSQL database `datalake`.

 ## Deliverables

- *  your application should be able to be run as a stand alone console application, docker container, or from inside Visual Studio.
+ *  your application should be able to be run as in the Visual Studio debugger, or as a stand alone console application, or as a docker container.
  *  please provide a solution file (*.sln) that can be compiled and launched from Visual Studio.
  *  include a database script with DDL for `SportClassYearProfileViewSummary` as well as any other DDL you deem necessary.
  *  include any deployment instructions in a readme.md file.
-These can include manual steps that need to be run first (e.g. execute DDL scripts on the PostgreSQL database)
+These can include manual steps that need to be run first (e.g. execute DDL scripts on the PostgreSQL database).
  *  invite our github user "fl-codereview" to be a collaborator on the repository
  *  create a pull request against your Github repository
  *  let us (your interview coordinator) know when you are ready to review